louthy/louthy.github.io/temp/foerach.md

 > ForEach generates unnecessary closures

 They're clearly necessary ;)  But it's true closures do allocate.
 However they will be shortlived and in GC gen 0, so cleaned up with the minimal of fuss.
-This argument is one to never use lambdas, or memory allocation.
+This argument is one to never use lambdas, or memory allocation (or any LINQ operator).
 Which for the vast majority of cases is overzealous.
 I agree that you don't want unnecessary allocations for performance sensitive code, but mostly this is bad general advice.
 Code should be written to survive until tomorrow - with optimisations happening later on.
 It's an amatuerish mistake to optimise too early.
 I learned that mistake very early in my career.

 > With foreach you're throwing away all of the optimisations that foreach can do